Definitive Guide To Mobile App Marketing: 31 Powerful Strategies

 Everyone looks for inspiration.
 It could be an inspiration for the day, for the week, a month or the one that lives with you 365 days a year.

-In like manner, the motivation to keep marketing your mobile app will fizzle out if you don’t have a source of income.
+In like manner, the motivation to continue with mobile marketing will fizzle out if you don’t have a source of income.

 Even if you’re generating income from other sources other than the app, there’s a prestige that comes when you know that your project, product or idea is worth it – and people are actually eager to pay for it.